 Over the past two decades, Andrew has led Ciceron and our clients through the entire history of the Web.
-He’s able to do so by surrounding himself with the best and the brightest who push each other to be better, faster, smarter — an education delightfully known as the “Ciceron MBA.”
+He’s able to do so by finding and hiring the very best digital experts in the field who push each other to be better, faster, smarter — an education delightfully known as the “Ciceron MBA.”

 Andrew is obsessed with bringing the inherent powers of customers and brands together to help everyone flourish.
 Digital technologies, social networks, and creativity have created a potent human confluence.
 Andrew works with Ciceron’s clients to become more open, more innovative, and more responsive to the world in which they compete.
 Andrew’s work is to create environments, teams, and leaders who embrace this emerging way of doing business, then empower them with teams who deliver results every day.

 Andrew has spoken extensively around the country at industry conferences, including MediaPost Summits, the Governor’s Conference on Tourism in Las Vegas, E-Tourism Summit, MarketingSherpa, MobCon, many MIMA events, and many more.
 If you would like Andrew to speak at one of your events, fill out the form here.

 In February of 2017, Andrew was named one of Minnesota Business’s “Paragons of Leadership,” a distinction given to business executives who make “a positive impact through service, character, and leadership.”
 In May 2016, Andrew was selected as one of “The (Real) Power 50 of 2016” by the same magazine, and in 2011, he was named as one of the “200 Minnesotans You Should Know” by the Twin Cities Business magazine.
 Ciceron has been named as one of the “Top 100 Places To Work” on numerous occasions including 2014, 2015, 2016 and 2017.
 In July of 2016 and 2017, Ciceron was also named a Best Place to Work by the Business Journal.
 Andrew is most proud of these team recognitions.